Evolution of action-space coherence in a Milky Way-like simulation: Results

 A second quantity that we can read off from \autoref{fig:abs_change} and \autoref{fig:rel_change} is how closely together stellar pairs must be at birth for their actions to separate noticeably more slowly than the rates at which the actions of single stars drift -- that is, for what values of $d_\mathrm{init}$ do we observe that the change in action separation for stellar pairs (solid lines) is significantly smaller than the rates at which individual stellar actions drift (dashed blue lines)?
 We can think of stars with $d_\mathrm{init}$ smaller than this value as coherent in action space, while those with larger $d_\mathrm{init}$ are incoherent.
 Interestingly, for radial and azimuthal actions, decoherence emerges gradually at birth separations on the scales of kiloparsecs.
 However, for vertical action, coherence is lost at much shorter distances of hundreds of parsecs.

 This difference is physically significant.
 In \citetalias{arunima2025}, we argued that vertical actions and radial actions have different drivers of change: vertical actions are primarily influenced by local perturbations such as GMCs, while radial actions are affected by large-scale structures such as spiral arms.
 This picture is consistent with the spatial scales of decoherence that we find here: the vertical action decoheres over scales comparable to the vertical disc scale height \citep{bobylev2021,vieira2023}, while radial and azimuthal actions decohere over much larger distances, reflecting the scale of spiral arm structure, which is comparable to the radial scale length of the stellar disc \citep{spiralarms?2021, bobylev2021}.
+Further support for this picture comes from the self-consistent, isolated disc simulation of \citet{debattista2025} in which all stars form from gas.
+They show that spiral structure strongly affects radial actions (derived under the assumption of axisymmetry) but leaves vertical actions comparatively unchanged.

 These results suggest that the coherence in action space is a function of birth distance but also depends on which action component is considered and what physical processes dominate its evolution.
-These dependencies provides quantitative constraints on how long and how far action clustering persists in each component of action.
+These dependencies provide quantitative constraints on how long and how far action clustering persists in each component of action.
 As we explore in \autoref{sec:obs}, this can directly inform efforts to reconstruct disrupted stellar associations in the Milky Way by assessing the maximum allowable action difference as a function of birth separation and time since formation.